junxit/us-congress-bills-113/metadata.md

 - 2014-04-07 — Introduced in Senate
 - 2014-04-07 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2198-2199)
+- 2014-05-20 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2014-05-20 — Committee on Foreign Relations.
+Reported by Senator Menendez with amendments and with an amended preamble.
+Without written report.
+- 2014-05-20 — Committee on Foreign Relations.
+Reported by Senator Menendez with amendments and with an amended preamble.
+Without written report.
+- 2014-05-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 380.